jquery-form/form/README.md

 Resets the form to its original state by invoking the form element's native DOM method.

 ### clearForm
 Clears the form elements.
-This method emptys all of the text inputs, password inputs and textarea elements, clears the selection in any select elements, and unchecks all radio and checkbox inputs.
+This method empties all of the text inputs, password inputs and textarea elements, clears the selection in any select elements, and unchecks all radio and checkbox inputs.
 It does *not* clear hidden field values.

 ### clearFields
 Clears selected field elements.
 This is handy when you need to clear only a part of the form.